 We tend to use a mix of domes and tunnel tents for our smaller tents but restrict the choice to the tunnel design in our larger family tents.
 This is due to the fact that tunnel tents are a lot easier to pitch – often by one person, which is a real benefit if there are young kids to look after!
-Check out the pitching video of our large Boston 600 family tent at and you will see how easy it is!

 Our use of fibreglass poles allow us to keep the pack weight and size down – important considerations when storage and transport space is at a premium.
 These use pre-angled joints to create the steeper sides needed to maximise interior space and height.

 When buying a tent check that the materials are fire retardant, the seams are sealed and that the hydrostatic head is reasonably high.
 The latter is a guide only for much of a tent’s performance over time also depends on the quality of the fabric and other treatments, like UV-filters that stop the fabric degrading in the sun.
 Unfortunately, there is no way of checking this except by falling back on price and a brand’s pedigree.

 Other design considerations include the exterior doors – what are they like for convenience and are they protected from the elements?
 Is there standing height in the bedroom if you find it awkward to dress sitting down?
 Is there ample room in the living area to sit out bad weather and to store your gear?
 Is the tent easy to take down and pack away?